NicJr1110/team-up-fe/README.md

 This my final Project set by the DevelopMe BootCamp.
 I have been tasked with creating a team selector application.
 This repo contains the front end work which will me done using mainly React and Redux, I will be looking to use SASS for the CSS styling.

+## Function Notes

+### Initial Questions
+#### How many teams?
+I want a counter to allow user to select anything from 2 to 9.

+#### Players?
+I want users just to enter as many players as they want.
+A delete player button is required ( not MVP)

+#### Team Names?
+This isnt essential if I have time ( Future dev?)

+#### Split Button?
+This will split the players evenly across set number of teams, I want it to be ablet o account for remainders and add to each team in turn .
+E.g. 7  between 3 teams would equal 3, 2, 2 split.

+---

 # Site URL

 https://nicjr1110.github.io/team-up-fe